riccardonobile/Bootstrap3-Webmin-Theme/README.md

 **BWTheme** is released under the [GPLv3 License](http://opensource.org/licenses/GPL-3.0).

-This program is free software: you can redistribute it and/or modifyit under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 ## Credits